 Together, these three physiological changes decrease the amount of sugar (in the form of glucose) circulating in the blood.

-As a result, the average person taking Metformin will see their HbA1c, the common measurement of blood sugar levels over time, decrease by about a percentage point, which translates into significantly lower blood sugar.
+As a result, the average person taking metformin will see their HbA1c, a measure of glucose control over the previous 2 to 3 months, decrease by about a percentage point, which translates into significantly lower blood sugar.

-People with kidney problems should be careful in taking Metformin, and people with kidney problems who are over age 80 are generally advised not to take the drug.
+If you have kidney issues, your healthcare provider should monitor your kidney function while you’re taking metformin, and people with severe kidney disease or kidney problems who are over age 80 are generally advised not to take the drug.

-People with liver disease and congestive heart failure may also be advised not to take Metformin.
+People with liver disease and congestive heart failure may also be advised not to take the medicine.

-Metformin has also not undergone rigorous clinical trials in pregnant and breastfeeding women or in children, although there is an evidence base to expect it would be effective.
-Nonetheless, use for these populations is generally approached with caution.
+Metformin has not undergone rigorous clinical trials in pregnant and breastfeeding women or in children, so use in these populations is generally approached with caution.

-The use of Metformin is not FDA-approved for people who have type 1 diabetes.
-While research indicates that Metformin may help increase insulin sensitivity in people with type 1 diabetes, it has not been established to help improve control or meaningfully improve other health outcomes.
+The use of metformin is not FDA-approved for people who have type 1 diabetes.
+While research indicates that the medicine may help increase insulin sensitivity in people with type 1 diabetes, it has not been established to help improve blood glucose control or meaningfully improve other health outcomes.

-Some people still take metformin for type 1 diabetes, primarily to help with weight loss.
+Some people still take metformin for type 1 diabetes, often to help with weight loss.

-Similarly, people who have experienced a condition called metabolic acidosis while taking the drug will generally be advised not to take Metformin again.
+Similarly, people who have experienced a condition called lactic acidosis while taking the drug will generally be advised not to take metformin again.

-Because Metformin can also interact with numerous other prescription drugs, it is important to discuss any other prescriptions with your doctor or medical provider before getting a prescription.
+Because metformin can also interact with numerous other prescription drugs, it is important to discuss any other medicines you’re taking with your doctor before getting a prescription.

-Clinical research has established that lactic acidosis from Metformin is rare, occurring in only about 6 people per year out of every 100,000 people taking the drug, but the condition can be fatal if not treated promptly.
+Clinical research has established that lactic acidosis from metformin occurs in only about 6 people per year out of every 100,000 people taking the drug.
+However, although rare, the condition can be fatal if not treated promptly.

 Symptoms of lactic acidosis include abdominal pain, muscle cramps, difficulty breathing, and fatigue.

-A study of 1,111 patients with type 2 diabetes found the risk is greatest in those who have been taking Metformin for more than 6 months and who were taking over 1,500 mg of the drug each day.
+A study of 1,111 patients with type 2 diabetes found the risk of vitamin B12 deficiency was greatest in those who had been taking metformin for more than 6 months and who were taking over 1,500 milligrams (mg) of the drug each day.

 Among the most common side effects are: